bash-my-aws/bash-my-aws/docs/index.md

 !!! note "Why use shell aliases?"

-    `bash-my-aws` began as a collection of bash functions, sourced into your shell.
+    `Bash-my-AWS` began as a collection of bash functions, sourced into your shell.
     More recently, the default suggestion has been to load aliases that execute a small wrapper script that loads the functions and executes the desired function.